 Have you ever heard of this really high pitched pluck instrument called the Liuqin, or the banjo-looking Zhongruan?
 At least, you’ve heard of a pipa, we’re sure of it!
-Has it ever occurred to you how these four-stringed instruments stay in tuned?
+Has it ever occurred to you how these four-stringed instruments stay in tune?
 Are they easy to tune like the erhu?
 What do we even tune them to? well, fear not!
 We’re here to answer all of these questions!

 Let’s talk about the strings.
 Visualize you holding the instrument, the string on the far right of the instrument (which happens to be the thickest string) is simply named “4th string”, followed by “3rd string”, “2nd string” , and finally “1st string” as you travel leftward along the instrument.

 So why start on a descending order?
 That’s because the standard tuning is usually written in this sequence on musical scores (E.g. G key for Zhongruan is 1515).

 The standard tuning for Zhongruan is G2, D3, G3, D4.
 The Liuqin shares the same standard tuning as the Zhongruan, only one octave higher, so it’s G3, D4, G4, D5.

 The standard tuning for Pipa is the most different amongst the three instruments, it’s A2, D3, E3 and A3 .
 The numerical value behind the alphabets lets you know at what range (how low or how high) the notes are.
 Middle C is C4, so you can use that as a reference to know if you’re tuning too much or too little.

 Now, let’s get to know the placement of the tuning pegs and its corresponding strings.

 Next, lets talk about the actual tuning.
 Let’s go back to visualizing that you’re holding your instrument.
 From your perspective, turning the pegs anti-clockwise tightens your strings, which will make the note higher.
 We did a more detailed explanation of scales and whether you should tighten or loosen in the Guzheng tuning video, click here to watch it.